Borrow up to $10,000 in as little as 20 minutes— but watch out for high APRs.

 To qualify for a LoanMax title loan, you must:

 - Have a lien-free title.
-This means you can’t be using your car as collateral for any other type of loan or financing.
+This means you own your car outright and aren’t currently making payments on it, whether through a traditional car loan or any other type of loan that uses it as collateral.

 - Have a steady source of income.
-You don’t necessarily need to be employed as long as you’re collecting unemployment benefits.
+You don’t necessarily need to be employed as long as you’re collecting unemployment benefits or receive a regular check.

 - Live in an eligible state.
 LoanMax only offers title loans in 18 states.